 - Non-iron treatment

-The formal shirt is then treated with the chemicals (i.e. Formaldehyde) mentioned previously and therefore bonding the molecules within the fibres of the shirt, making it much more difficult to crease.
+The formal shirt is then treated with the chemicals (i.e., Formaldehyde) mentioned previously and therefore bonded to the molecules within the fibres of the shirt, making it much more difficult to crease.
 Once this is complete, the shirt is then heated to high temperatures to secure the benefits of the non-iron shirt.

 - Pressed, Folded and Packed

-What are the differences Non-Iron Shirts and Quick Iron Shirts?
+What are the differences between Non-Iron Shirts and Quick Iron Shirts?